xtclang/platform/README.md

         keytool -genseckey -alias cookies -keyalg AES -keysize 256 -keystore ~/xqiz.it/platform/certs.p12 -storetype PKCS12 -storepass [password]

-6. Make sure you have the latest [gradle](https://gradle.org/), [node](https://nodejs.org/en), and  [xdk-latest](https://github.com/xtclang/xvm#readme) installed
+6. Make sure you have the latest [gradle](https://gradle.org/), [node](https://nodejs.org/en), [yarn](https://yarnpkg.com/) and  [xdk-latest](https://github.com/xtclang/xvm#readme) installed.
+If you are using `brew`, you can simply say:

+       brew install gradle node yarn

 7. Make sure all necessary *node* modules are installed using the following command from the ([platform/platformUI/gui](./platformUI/gui)) directory:

         npm install

+8. If you plan to use `quasar` dev environment, please intall it globally by the following command:

+        npm install -g @quasar/cli

-8. Build the platform services using the gradle command (from within the "platform" directory):
+9. Build the platform services using the gradle command (from within the "platform" directory):

          gradle build

-9. Start the platform using the command (from within the "platform" directory):
+10. Start the platform using the command (from within the "platform" directory):

          xec -L lib/ lib/kernel.xtc [password]

-10. Open the hosting site in a browser:
+11. Open the hosting site in a browser:

          https://xtc-platform.xqiz.it:8090/

-11. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.
+12. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.
-12. Log into the "Ecstasy Cloud" platform using "acme/password" credentials.
+13. Log into the "Ecstasy Cloud" platform using "acme/password" credentials.
-13. Go to the "Modules" panel and install any of the example module (e.g. "welcome.examples.org").
+14. Go to the "Modules" panel and install any of the example module (e.g. "welcome.examples.org").
-14. Go to the "Application" panel, register a deployment (e.g. "welcome") and "start" it
+15. Go to the "Application" panel, register a deployment (e.g. "welcome") and "start" it
-15. Click on the URL to launch your application web page.
+16. Click on the URL to launch your application web page.